-Community Planning is the public sector agencies, the community and voluntary sector and businesses in your area working together to deliver better services and better outcomes.
+Community Planning is the key organisations in your area - public sector agencies, community groups, sports clubs, businesses and others - working together to deliver better services and better outcomes for local people.

 What is Community Planning trying to do?

 Community Planning is a new way of working together.
-It will focus on how different organisations can collaborate and work better together to use all the resources available to achieve the best results.
-In the medium to long term Community Planning will mean more effective and more efficient service delivery which will benefit local residents.
+It’s about working better together to use all the resources available to achieve the best results.

 Who’s on the Community Planning Partnership?